aws/sagemaker-python-sdk/doc/frameworks/pytorch/using_pytorch.rst

 ------------------------------------

-You can run multi-node distributed PyTorch training jobs using the :class:`sagemaker.pytorch.estimator.PyTorch`.
+You can run multi-node distributed PyTorch training jobs using the :class:`sagemaker.pytorch.estimator.PyTorch` estimator class.
-With ``instance_count=1``, the estimator submits a single-node training job to SageMaker; with the ``instance_count`` value that's greater than one, a multi-node training job is launched.
+With ``instance_count=1``, the estimator submits a single-node training job to SageMaker; with ``instance_count`` greater than one, a multi-node training job is launched.
-When the distributed training starts, SageMaker runs PyTorch containers in each node, imports your training script, copies the script to all workers (GPUs), and runs the script on each worker in the cluster with the given information during the PyTorch DDP initialization.

-To run your training script set for distributed training using the `PyTorch DistributedDataParallel (DDP) package
+To run a distributed training script that adopts the `PyTorch DistributedDataParallel (DDP) package
 <https://pytorch.org/docs/master/generated/torch.nn.parallel.DistributedDataParallel.html>`_,
-launch the training job by choosing the ``pytorchddp`` as the distributed training option.
+choose the ``pytorchddp`` as the distributed training option in the ``PyTorch`` estimator.

-With the ``pytorchddp`` option, the SageMaker PyTorch estimator runs a SageMaker training container for PyTorch, sets up the environment for MPI, and launches the training job using the ``mpirun`` command.
+With the ``pytorchddp`` option, the SageMaker PyTorch estimator runs a SageMaker training container for PyTorch, sets up the environment for MPI, and launches the training job using the ``mpirun`` command on each worker with the given information during the PyTorch DDP initialization.

 .. note::